How to Train a Reliable Stay

 • Step away briefly, then return and release

-• Work toward turning away, walking around, and even leaving the room.
+• Work toward turning away, walking around, and even leaving the room when your dog is ready.

-If your dog is used to the eye contact from the previous steps, don’t worry; your dog will learn to offer eye contact as you return.
+• If your dog is used to eye contact from previous steps, don’t worry.
+Your dog will learn to offer eye contact as you return.
 You can still work up to stepping away and even walking out of the room.
+Your dog will learn that eye contact is for when you are in front and as you turn away holding the stay is still the expectation as you break eye contact.

 4. Introduce Distractions